-iOS 9 sports an easily overlooked yet significant enhancement to Spotlight, permitting you to search and discover content buried deep within the apps on your device right from Spotlight’s search field on the Home screen.
+iOS 9 brought an easily overlooked yet significant enhancement to Spotlight, permitting you to search and discover content buried deep within the apps on your device right from Spotlight’s search field on the Home screen.

-This was made possible because the iOS 9 SDK gives developers the tools to expose content stored inside their apps to the operating system in order to make it searchable and linkable within Spotlight.
+This was made possible because the iOS 9 SDK gave developers the tools to expose content stored inside their apps to the operating system in order to make it searchable and linkable within Spotlight.

 But as you install apps from the App Store that support Spotlight, they get automatically added to Spotlight, whether you like it or not.

 And with too many apps feeding their content to Spotlight, the feature shows the tendency to run slower than usual due to indexing.
 Of course, not each and every app needs to be searched this way.

 In fact, it might be prudent to turn off ones that pollute your search results and make Spotlight run slower than usual.
 In this tutorial, we’re going to explain how you can selectively exclude content from specific apps from surfacing in Spotlight search results.

 Step 1: Open the Settings app on your iPhone, iPod touch or iPad with iOS 9 or later.